UnumID/react-web-sdk/README.md

 };
 ```

 Applications using Redux and other similar state management libraries have some unique challenges, as side effects such as creating resources usually happen in action creator functions, which dispatch actions to the store rather than returning values.
-In this example, we're providing the Web SDK with our `createPresentationRequest` action creator to call, then selecting the created PresentationRequest from the store to provide separately.
+In this example, we're providing the React Web SDK with our `createPresentationRequest` action creator to call, then selecting the created PresentationRequest from the store to provide separately.
 ```jsx
 import { useSelector } from 'react-redux';